SharadaShehan/SharadaShehan/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm currently studying at Computer Science Engineering department, University of Moratuwa.\
+🎓 &nbsp;I currently study at Computer Science Engineering department, University of Moratuwa.\
-🌱 &nbsp;I'm on track for learning more about DevOps, Machine Learning, CyberSecurity and Cloud Architecture.\
+🌱 &nbsp;I'm actively pursuing skills development in the domains of DevOps, Machine Learning, Cybersecurity, and Cloud Architecture.\
 ✍️ &nbsp;In my free time, I pursue watching TV Series, Movies and Writing codes as hobbies.\
 ✉️ &nbsp;You can contact me through [Gmail](mailto:sharadashehan6@gmail.com).
 I'll try to respond as soon as I can.\
 📜 &nbsp;You can find my achievements on [Credly](https://www.credly.com/users/sharada-shehan/badges) and [Coursera](https://www.coursera.org/user/a79b13e43dfd912776f0bbc2aac4c7a7)